DivyanshMalviya-1/dm/README.md

 ## Installation

-In the terminal run the following command to run the code.
+Follow these steps to install and run the project:

+### 1. Set Up the Server

-First go to server directory then run following command to install all dependencies for the server of the project.
+Navigate to the server directory and install all dependencies:

 ```bash
 npm i
 ```

-The following code snippet starts the rendering of the server.
+To start the server, run:

 ```bash
 npm run dev
 ```

+### 2. Set Up the Client
-Then go to client directory then run following command to install all dependencies for the frontend of the project.
+Navigate to the client directory and install all dependencies:

 ```bash
 npm i
 ```

-The following code snippet starts the rendering of the website.
+To start the frontend, run:

 ```bash
 npm run dev
 ```
 ## Usage

+To run the project, follow these steps:

-After running the following command in the terminal inside server directory
+1. Start the server by running the following command inside the server directory:

 ```bash
 npm run dev
 ```

-Then running the following command in the terminal inside client directory
+2. Start the frontend by running the following command inside the client directory:

 ```bash
 npm run dev